-The T-80 main battle tank has been in production since the late 1970s.
-KBTM of Omsk, Russian Federation, manufactures the T-80U for general use in infantry and tank units and the T-80UK command tank and XKBM, Kharkov, Ukraine, manufactures the T-80UD and the T-84, the Ukrainian variant of the T-80UD.
+The T-80 main battle tank was introduced in the late 1970s.
+KBTM of Omsk, Russian Federation, was responsible for the production of its advanced versions, such as the T-80U for general use in infantry and tank units, and the T-80UK command tank.

+The T-80UD and the T-84 versions are manufactured by XKBM in Kharkiv, Ukraine.
 320 T-80UD tanks were ordered from Ukraine by Pakistan for $650m.
-Deliveries began in 1997 and shipping was completed by early 2002.
-In August 2002, South Korea purchased 33 T-80U and two T-80UK tanks from Russia and deliveries were made during 1996-2005.
+Deliveries began in 1997 and were completed by early 2002.
+South Korea purchased 33 T-80U and two T-80UK tanks from Russia in August 2002, and deliveries were made during 1996-2005.

-Other countries that operate the M-80 tanks include Cyprus (27), Belarus (90), Egypt (14), China (50), Azerbaijan (25), Yemen (31) and Ukraine (271).
-About 1,400 tanks are in active service in Russia and about 3,100 are in storage.
+Other countries that operate the T-80 tanks include Cyprus (27), Belarus (95), Egypt (14), China (50), Azerbaijan (25), Yemen (31), Ukraine (271) and Kazakhstan.
+More than 1,400 tanks are in active service in Russia, and approximately 3,100 are in storage.

 T-80U main battle tank armament

-The tank is fitted with a 125mm 2A46M-1 automatic smoothbore gun with thermal sleeve, which can fire between 6 and 8 rounds/minute.
-Loading is hydro-mechanical with a 28 round carousel container.
+The tank is fitted with a 125mm 2A46M-1 automatic smoothbore gun with a thermal sleeve, which can fire between 6 and 8 rounds per minute.
+Loading is hydro-mechanical, with a 28 round carousel container.
 45 rounds are carried.

-Armament also includes a 7.62mm PKT coaxial machine gun and a 12.7mm Utes (NSVT-12.7) air defence machine gun.
+Armament also includes a 7.62mm PKT coaxial machine gun, and a 12.7mm Utes (NSVT-12.7) air defence machine gun.

 Fire control and observation

-The T-80U’s gas turbine engine is the GTD-1250 which produces 920kW (1,250hp).
-The GTD-1250 is a three shaft engine with two cascades of turbocompression.
+The T-80U’s gas turbine engine is the GTD-1250, which produces 920kW (1,250hp).
+The GTD-1250 is a three-shaft engine with two cascades of turbo compression.
 There is also an independent GTA-18 auxiliary power unit for use when the tank is stationary.

 T-80UK command tank

-The demonstration of the prototype tank was held in Omsk in September 1997.
-The tank has a new all-welded cast steel turret with ERA on the hull front and turret, an automatic loading system and relocation of the ammunition to the turret bustle for improved survivability.
+The demonstration of the prototype tank was held in Omsk, in September 1997.
+The tank had a new all-welded cast steel turret, with ERA on the hull front and turret, an automatic loading system, and the relocation of the ammunition to the turret bustle for improved survivability.